lrfinotti/cybr201_book/07-Computing_DL.md

 :::{admonition} Homework
 :class: note

-You create a discrete log function that takes some $g$ and $h$ as arguments and finds $x$ such that $h = g^x$, if it exists.
+In your homework you will write a discrete log function that takes some $g$ and $h$ as arguments and finds $x$ such that $h = g^x$, if it exists, and returns $-1$ if it doesn't.
 Most of the work is actually done above, you just have to adapt it to a function.
 :::